 Del Ray’s holiday season officially begins with its annual holiday lighting ceremonies.
 Spread Christmas cheer throughout the community with carols before hitting the neighborhood stores to shop local this season.
 Pat Miller Square: Mount Vernon Ave. and E. Oxford Ave., Alexandria

 The most famous Christmas tree in the country is getting ready to light up the White House.
-The 99th annual lighting and holiday performances, which include Patti LaBelle, Chris Stapleton, Kristin Chenoweth, and more, will be available to watch on CBS.
-Those wanting to head to the President’s Park to see the National Tree and the 56 trees that represent the states, territories, and the district in person can visit starting December 4.
+The 100th annual lighting and holiday performances, which include Shania Tawin, Gloria Estefan, and more, will be available to watch on CBS.
+Those wanting to head to the President’s Park to see the National Tree and the 56 trees that represent the states, territories, and the district in person can visit starting December 2.

 Rosslyn’s in-person and virtual ceremony is bringing together the community for the holidays with music, raffle prizes, and its spectacular tree.
 The celebration will also feature tasty holiday drinks at the Open Road onsite beer, wine, and spiked hot cider bar.
 Central Place Plaza: 1800 N. Lynn St., Arlington